How The IRS Selects Its Candidates For An Audit

 - Small Business Payers

 Audits are not the only way the IRS scrutinize tax returns.
 Some algorithms employed result in automated checks on filings.
 The automated underreporter program (IRS CP2000) matches income and IRS information, ad red flag discrepancies, for which explanations requests are automatically generated.
 This system outnumbers audits by 3.1 to 1.

 The budgetary constraints have even impacted the automated checks.
-Despite these IRS CP2000’s not being audits, it enhances the IRS’s ability to challenge taxpayer’s returns.
-When combined (rates for CP2000 matching and returns challenge), the odds of the IRS challenging you, comes to 1/35 rather than the audit odds of 1/161!
+Despite these IRS CP2000’s not being audited, it enhances the IRS’s ability to challenge taxpayer’s returns.
+When combined (rates for CP2000 matching and returns challenge), the odds of the IRS challenges you come to 1/35 rather than the audit odds of 1/161!